olesk75/SparkLED/README.md

 #SparkLED

-This is a client/server suite for controlling a LED display.
+A client/server suite for controlling a LED display.

 ## Main components